-With this in mind, the Specialist Practitioner Diploma is an excellent chance for you to refine your personal training services and excel in your field.
+The Specialist Practitioner Diploma offers an excellent chance for you to refine your personal training services and excel in your field.

 What course materials will I receive for the Specialist Practitioner course?